Automated Transfer Vehicle

 Each ATV is launched by an Ariane 5 from Kourou, French Guiana.
 After approximately two days of flight it arrives at the ISS and docks automatically to the Russian Service Module Zvezda.
 The first launch of an ATV (Jules Verne) took place on 9 March 2008.

-As big as a double-decker bus and with a mass at launch of almost 20 metric tons, the ATV is the biggest and most complex spacecraft Europe has ever flown.
+As big as a double-decker bus and with a mass at launch of almost 20 tonnes, the ATV is the biggest and most complex spacecraft Europe has ever flown.
 It is also the largest spacecraft capable of automatic rendezvous and docking.

 The ATV has three times the capacity of the Russian Progress spacecraft, which it is designed to complement.
 Like the Progress, it carries both bulk liquids and relatively fragile freight which is stored in a cargo hold kept in a pressurized shirtsleeve environment so that astronauts can have access to it without putting on a spacesuit.

-Each ATV weighs 20.7 metric tons at launch and has a cargo capacity of 9 metric tons, including:
+Each ATV weighs 20.7 tonnes at launch and has a cargo capacity of 9 tonnes, including:

 Journey to the space station

 The ATV is delivered by its Ariane launch vehicle into a 23-kilometer-high (140 miles) orbit, underneath the ISS.
 It then uses its own engines to raise its height and edge closer and closer to the space station over a series of orbits.
 The ATV's onboard computers are in charge of maneuvers.
 In the latter stages, optical sensors guide the ATV into position on the end of the Russian Zvezda module.
 Although both ATV and ISS are moving relative to the Earth's surface at some 27,000 kilometers per hour (17,000 mph), they lock together at less than walking pace.
 Once the ATV is securely docked, the station crew can start to unpack.